 In some cases, culture certainly determines the knowledge we produce.
 Consider the AoK History, for instance, where the history of a country is closely connected to aspects of culture such as language and morality.
 Historians use language to write history and their morals (which are defined by culture) to interpret the past, such as who was right or wrong.
 Both language and morality are aspects of culture, and therefore we can argue that historical knowledge may not be independent of culture!

 How about Mathematics, then?
 We must also consider if knowledge can be independent of culture.
-In this case, mathematics is largely independent from culture as it is mostly an objective AoK.
+In this case, mathematics is largely independent of culture as it is mostly an objective AoK.
 Knowledge is factual, and facts are absolute.
 Mathematics has one, universal language spoken by all mathematicians, and 2 + 2 = 4 in any part of the world.
 Thus, we can argue that mathematical knowledge is indeed independent of culture.

-Lastly, don’t forget to support your arguments with real life examples (RLEs).
+Lastly, don’t forget to support your arguments with real-life examples (RLEs).
 For history, one option would be to look at how bias affects historical writing.
-Some historians may have biases, which have arisen from their morals and culture, and are reflected in their historical writing.
+Some historians may have biases, which have arisen from their morals and culture and are reflected in their historical writing.
 For mathematics, consider the absence of bias and how formulae such as Pythagoras’ Theorem remain universal, and no amount of cultural influence can ever change something which is a fact.

-2. To what extent do you agree with the claim that "there’s a world of difference between truth and facts".
+2. To what extent do you agree with the claim that “there’s a world of difference between truth and facts.”
 (Maya Angelou) Answer with reference to two areas of knowledge.

 Another AoK to explore could be history.
 Here, historians never truly know the ‘truth’ of what happened in the past, and they struggle immensely to recover facts from all sources so that they may piece together accurate interpretations.
 Therefore, they collect facts in an attempt to reach ever closer to the ultimate truth of what happened in the past, but arguably never achieve this fully.
 This leads to varying interpretations in history, as historians gather the same facts but may reach different truths from them.
 In this view, we can argue that facts are the building blocks of truth, rather than truth itself.